wjessop/yahoo-group-data/README.md

 # yahoo-group-data gem

 Yahoo doesn't provide an API to it's publicly available group info, so this gem covers that gap.
-Use it to find out the publicly available group information of a Yahoo group such as name, description and relevant email addresses.
+Use it to find information about a Yahoo group such as name, description and relevant email addresses.

 ## Example